cloudflare/cloudflare-docs/content/cloudflare-for-platforms/_index.md

 {{</feature>}}

 {{<feature header="Workers for Platforms" href="/cloudflare-for-platforms/workers-for-platforms/">}}
-Workers for Platforms is intended to help you deploy serverless functions programmatically, on behalf of your customers.{{</feature>}}
+Workers for Platforms help you deploy serverless functions programmatically on behalf of your customers.{{</feature>}}